Neylz/MCF_Raycast-Raymarch/README.md

 ### Analysis

-*First note: profiling takes a lot of performances ~30% more as on raycasting as on raymarching.*
+*Note: Minecraft profiling (using F3+L) takes a lot of performances.
+The MSPT is increased by ~30%.
+So the results you can find in [`./benchmarks/`](./benchmarks/) are scaled up compared to the one presented in the screenshots above.*

 As you can observe, the raymarching is way faster than raycasting in the best case.
 Tho, in its worst case, it becomes slightly slower.